deepak6446/datastructure-golang/README.md

-contains problems solved at leetcode and othe datastructure problems
+contains problems solved at leetcode and other datastructure problems